hbc/dc_2016_04/lessons/07_variant-calling-workflow.md

      cd variant_calling

-Let's load up some of the modules we need for this section:

-     source new-modules.sh
-     module load bwa
-     module load samtools
-     module load bcftools
+#### Index the reference genome

-Index the reference genome for use by bwa and samtools:
+Index the reference genome for use by bwa and samtools. bwa and samtools are programs that are pre-installed on our server:

 	bwa index data/ref_genome/ecoli_rel606.fasta     # This step helps with the speed of alignment